progit/progit/de/05-distributed-git/01-chapter5.markdown

 	Limit log functionality to the first 20

 This is the beginning of the output of the format-patch command that you saw in the previous section.
 This is also a valid mbox e-mail format.
 If someone has e-mailed you the patch properly using git send-email, and you download that into an mbox format, then you can point git am to that mbox file, and it will start applying all the patches it sees.
 If you run a mail client that can save several e-mails out in mbox format, you can save entire patch series into a file and then use git am to apply them one at a time.

+Das ist der Anfang der Ausgabe des `git format-patch` Befehls, die du im vorherigen Abschnitt gesehen hast - und außerdem valides mbox E-Mail Format.
+Wenn du eine solche Datei im mbox Format erhalten hast und der Absender `git send-email` korrekt verwendet hat, kannst du `git am` mit der Datei verwenden und alle darin enthaltenen Patches werden auf dein Projekt angewendet.
+Wenn du einen E-Mail Client verwendest, der mehrere E-Mails im mbox Format in einer Datei speichern oder exportieren kann, kannst du auch eine ganze Reihe von Patches in eine einzige Datei speichern und dann `git am` verwenden, um sie nacheinander anzuwenden.

 However, if someone uploaded a patch file generated via `format-patch` to a ticketing system or something similar, you can save the file locally and then pass that file saved on your disk to `git am` to apply it:

+Wenn jemand einen Patch, der mit `git format-patch` erzeugt wurde, in einem Ticketsystem oder ähnlichem abgelegt hat, kannst du die Datei lokal speichern und dann ebenfalls `git am` ausführen, um den Patch anzuwenden:

 	$ git am 0001-limit-log-function.patch
 	Applying: add limit to log function

 You can see that it applied cleanly and automatically created the new commit for you.
 The author information is taken from the e-mail’s `From` and `Date` headers, and the message of the commit is taken from the `Subject` and body (before the patch) of the e-mail.
 For example, if this patch was applied from the mbox example I just showed, the commit generated would look something like this:

+Der Patch paßte sauber auf die Codebase und hat automatisch einen neuen Commit angelegt.
+Die Autor Information wurde aus den `From` und `Date` Headern der E-Mail übernommen und die Commit Meldung aus dem Subject und Body der E-Mail.
+Wenn der Patch z.B. aus dem mbox Beispiel von oben stammt, sieht der resultierende Commit wie folgt aus:

 	$ git log --pretty=fuller -1
 	commit 6c5e70b984a60b3cecd395edd5b48a7575bf58e0